Sophietje/Verification-Tool-Overview/Tools/Move Prover.md

 -

 #### URIs (github, websites, etc.):
-Code repository?
-(Has a different name but is linked in the paper): https://github.com/diem/diem
+Repository (has a different name but is linked in the paper): https://github.com/diem/diem

 #### Last commit date:
 14 August 2021